chameleon-system/chameleon-shop/UPGRADE-6.3.md

 # Changed Features

-## \TShopArticleReview::LoadFromRowProtected()
+## \TShopArticleReview::LoadFromRowProtected() Uses Whitelist Instead of Blacklist

-- This works now with a white-list.
-You need to overwrite `\TShopArticleReview::getFieldWhitelistForLoadByRow()` if you want to change the white-list in a sub-class.
+- This works now with a whitelist.
+You need to overwrite `\TShopArticleReview::getFieldWhitelistForLoadByRow()` if you want to change the whitelist in a sub-class.

 # Deprecated Code Entities